 What do I want to get out of my program?

 Imagine yourself at the end of your bootcamp.
 What does success look like?
 Is it a job offer by the time your program is finished?
 Could it be a portfolio website featuring three unique projects you’ve created?
 Whatever it is, the sooner and more clearly you define your goals the more you’ll get out of your program.
-Let’s look at each of those examples and see how they’d play out.
+Let’s look at a couple of examples and see how they’d play out.

 Goal 1: I want a job offer in my field of study by the time my program is done.